There are many OLED TVs out there. Not all of them are Sony BRAVIA OLED TVs (opens in new tab).

 To us, BRAVIA CORE feels like the direction all streaming services should be going to get the best possible results from 4K TVs.
 For now, though, it’s only available with Sony.

 Those are the five great and unique reasons why it’s worth choosing a Sony OLED TV.
-Now it’s just down to which size and which Sony OLED TV model.
+Now it’s just down to which size and which Sony OLED TV model (opens in new tab).
 Have fun!

-If you'd like to read more about Sony OLED TVs then subscribe to the company’s Twitter, Facebook and Instagram feeds, as well following all of the Sony TV and sound news, reviews, advice and features here on What Hi-Fi? too.
+If you'd like to read more about Sony OLED TVs then subscribe to the company’s Twitter (opens in new tab), Facebook (opens in new tab) and Instagram (opens in new tab) feeds, as well following all of the Sony TV and sound news, reviews, advice and features here on What Hi-Fi? too.